MurrayGroves/pyaccounts/docs/register.rst

 ========

 .. data:: registerui(#)

+.. note:: The # in the brackets is not meant to be used, readthedocs won't let me do two brackets by themselves.

 Use this when you don't have the details the user wants to sign up with.

 .. code-block:: python